teju2707/devops-exam-solution-tejaswini-wakte/README.md

 - AWS
 - Coding (Preferred Python)

+**Note to mention** that you may use the internet to complete your exercise.

 ## Exercise Details

-You are going to create a small infrastructure on AWS using Terraform.
+You will create a small infrastructure on AWS using Terraform. \
-Your Terraform code will cover the creation of:
+The ultimate objective of this exercise is to invoke your Lambda function against a remote API, which will receive a specific payload. \
+Once the remote API is triggered, an email containing the relevant information from your exercise will be sent to both you and us. \
+Please inform the local instructor about this so that we can verify if the email is received correctly.

+---

+## Exercise Steps

+### **Step 1 - GitHub**

+Please follow the steps below, but make sure **not to fork** this repository.
+If you fork the repository, other candidates will be able to view your results.

+* **Clone** this repository to your local machine
+* Setup your own GitHub account if you don't already have one
+* Create a public repo on your GitHub account (empty repo)
+* Update the git origin to point your own GitHub account repository. \
+  Example,
+    ```
+    git remote set-url origin https://github.com/<GitHub Account>/devops-candidate-exam.git
+    ```
+* Once you have updated the git origin try pushing the content from your local workspace to your remote git origin
+  * In case you are having trouble to modify the code locally and push it to GitHub via SSH, try using the HTTPS origin or upload your modified files via the GitHub Web UI.

+### **Step 2 - Jenkins**

+In this step you will:

+- Verify the access to your own personal Jenkins server.
+- Configure a declarative pipeline.
+- Validate that you are able to run the pipeline.

+Steps:

+* Contact your local instructor to get your personal Jenkins URL.
+  * The Jenkins URL is accessible via **HTTP** only
+* Create a new declarative pipeline and configure it to point your *Jenkinsfile* located on your publicly available GitHub repo.
+* Run your pipeline to verify you are able to access your repo and to reach to your remote *Jenkinsfile*

+Notes:

+In the provided Jenkins server we have already taken care of the following prerequisites,

+- **Terraform**
+- **AWS CLI**
+- **JQ**
+- **AWS IAM Role** that allows you to generate the resources and to invoke your Lambda.
+No need to specify a profile or creds in the pipeline.

+### **Step 3 - Terraform**

+In this step you will create the following resources in AWS using Terraform,

 * Private Subnet
 * Routing Table
-* Lambda Function
+* Lambda Function (Inside a VPC)
   * Security Group

 We will provide the *VPC ID*, *NAT Gateway ID*, *Lambda IAM Role & Policy*. \
 Check the [data.tf](https://github.com/jerasioren/devops-candidate-exam/blob/main/data.tf) for reference to those resources.

-Once your Terraform code is ready you'll be able to test it via a Jenkins pipeline that will execute it. \
-A Jenkins URL will be provided to you.

-**Note to mention** that you may use the internet to complete your exercise.

-The end goal of this exercise is to invoke your Lambda function against a remote API that receives a specific payload and to get a valid HTTP 200 return code status. \
-Our remote API will send us an email with the relevant information from your exercise. \
-When you reach to this state, please let the instructor know about it so we can check it on our end.

-## Instructions

-### Preparing your working environment

-* **Clone** this repository to your local machine and then update the git origin to point your own GitHub account repository.
-Repository should be publicly accessible. \
-  Example,
-    ```
-    git remote set-url origin https://github.com/<GitHub Account>/devops-candidate-exam.git
-    ```
-  * We are requesting not to *fork* the project since other candidates will be able to view your results.
-  * In case you are having trouble to modify the code locally and push it to GitHub via SSH, try using the HTTPS origin or upload your modified files via the GitHub Web UI.
-* Make sure you are able to access the Jenkins UI using the link you got.
-* You'll be able to run the Terraform code only via the Jenkins pipeline.
-The Terraform & AWS CLI are pre-installed on your Jenkins instance.
-    * No need to specify permission, Jenkins is running under AWS account with IAM role attached to it.

-### **Terraform**
+#### Configuring your Terraform backend:
 Use the following details to configure the AWS provider configuration.
 Pay attention that we are using S3 backend.

 ```